remi-daigle/MarxanConnect/README.md

 ### Windows Installer:

 (**WARNING!
-Marxan with Connectivity is in 'alpha' release and is not yet fully operational, download at your own risk**)
+Marxan Connect is in 'alpha' release and is not yet fully operational, download at your own risk**)

 Please download the latest [MarxanConnectSetupWindows.exe](https://github.com/remi-daigle/MarxanConnect/releases) installer file, run it, and follow the instructions.
 Alternatively (for advanced users only), follow the [Building from source](https://remi-daigle.github.io/MarxanConnect/#building-from-source) instructions to use the latest bleeding edge version of the app.